cuba-platform/documentation/README.md

 __{purpose}__ can be one of the following:

-* build - build single-HTML document.
+* `build` - build single-HTML document.
-* chop - build multi-page document.
+* `chop` - build multi-page document.
-* war - build a WAR file.
-The resulting WAR file will have a name corresponding to the document name and a version which is set by the `ext.docVersion` property defined in `build.gradle`.
+* `war` - build a WAR file.
+The resulting WAR file will have a name corresponding to the document name and a version which is set by the `ext.docVersion` property defined in `build.gradle`, for example `manual-6.9.war`.
-* deploy - deploy WAR to Tomcat (installed by separate task, see below).
+* `deploy` - deploy WAR to Tomcat (installed by the `setupTomcat` task, see below).

 __{doc}__ is the document name (`Manual`, `Bpm`, etc.)